Biography of Thomas Hobbes

 1608: Hobbes completed his degree at Oxford.

 1610: Thomas Hobbes toured Europe and studied the Greek and Latin authors.

 1628: His recently widowed employer the Countess of Cavendish dismissed him but he soon found work as a tutor to the son of Sir Gervase Clifton.

 1629: He began thinking of philosophy and went on a second tour of the continent.

 1631: Went back to work as a tutor for the Cavendish family.

 1634: Went on his third tour to the continent.

 1636: He visits Florence.

 1637: He now considered himself a philosopher and scholar.
 Returned to England.

 1640: The Long Parliament gave way to the Short Parliament and Hobbes fled to Paris as his writings were not in favour.

 1641: Thomas Hobbes’s Correspondence with Renee Descartes terminated as the two came into disagreement.

 1642: Start of the English Civil War.
 In later years many Royalists fled to Paris and became known to Hobbes.

-1647: Taken on as a mathematical instructor to the young Charles, Prince of Wales.
+1647: He was taken on as a mathematical instructor to the young Charles, Prince of Wales.
 Taken ill and laid low for six months.

 1648: Charles goes to Holland.

 1649: Execution of King Charles the First on 30th January.

-1651: Thomas Hobbes became reviled by the English Royalists and French Catholics over the secularism shown in his new book “Leviathan” and he sought protection form the English Puritan State.
+1651: Thomas Hobbes became reviled by the English Royalists and French Catholics over the secularism shown in his new book “Leviathan” and he sought protection from the English Puritan State.
 He returned to London to live a private life in Fetter Lane.

 1660: Return of the Monarchy to England under King Charles Second, Hobbes’s former pupil.
 Despite it being fashionable to decry “Hobbism” the King took pity on him and gave him a pension of £100.

 1665: The Great Plague hits London.